Arnór Dan Arnarson

-Arnór Dan Arnarson (often credited as Arnór Dan) is an Icelandic musician best known as the lead singer of the progressive rock band Agent Fresco, as well as for his collaborations with Icelandic multi-instrumentalist Ólafur Arnalds.
+Arnór Dan Arnarson (often credited as Arnór Dan) is an Icelandic musician best known as the lead singer of the progressive rock band Agent Fresco as well as for his collaborations with Icelandic multi-instrumentalist Ólafur Arnalds.
 He was selected male vocalist of the year at the Icelandic Music Awards in 2016.

 Career

-Arnór Dan got his musical start in a high-school band called Rosa.
+Arnór Dan got his musical start in a high school band called Rosa.
 In 2008, he helped found the progressive rock band Agent Fresco, which has since released two studio albums and one EP.
 He has frequently collaborated with fellow Icelandic musician Ólafur Arnalds.

-He contributed vocals on four tracks of the 2013 Ólafur Arnalds album For Now I Am Winter, and in 2015 he contributed vocals to the songs ("So Close", "So Far", and "Take My Leave of You") on the Broadchurch soundtrack, also composed by Arnalds.

-Arnór Dan was featured on several songs of the soundtrack for the 2014 TV Anime Terror in Resonance.
+He contributed vocals on four tracks of the latter's 2013 album, For Now I Am Winter.
+Also in 2013, working with Arnalds again, he contributed vocals to the song "So Close" for the British police procedural TV show Broadchurch; the song wasn't released until 2015, together with the track "So Far".
+In 2014, he sang several songs on the soundtrack of the TV anime Terror in Resonance.
+In 2017, Arnarson further contributed to the Broadchurch soundtrack, with "Take My Leave of You".

-In 2018, Arnór Dan released his debut solo single, titled "Stone by Stone", which was co-written with Janus Rasmussen (Kiasmos) and Sakaris Emil Joensen.
+In 2018, he released his debut solo single, titled "Stone by Stone", which was co-written with Janus Rasmussen (Kiasmos) and Sakaris Emil Joensen.